-LIT 205 Introduction to Cultural Studies 3 CR
+LIT 205 Introduction to Cultural Studies

 This course introduces students to the academic study of culture.
 Novels, songs, movies and other cultural artifacts will be analyzed in the context of race, class, gender, ethnicity, etc. The students will read the writings of literary and cultural critics and learn to write and present their own analyses.
-Pre-requisite: ENG-101

-Introduction to Poetry LIT 206
+LIT 206 Introduction to Poetry